diyefi/Puma-HowTo/doc/spin1/pcb_bake.md

 	- Black probe to **GND**
 	- Red probe to **5V** on **BDM** header

-- Set the Multi-meter to a low voltage DC scale (some where around 20V will be ok)
+- Set the Multi-meter to a low voltage DC scale (some where around 20V will be OK)
 - Set the power supply to 12V
 	- If you can current limit your power supply then do so 100mA will work, alternatively you can current limit by placing a 120&ohm; - 1Watt resistor in series with the +12v power lead.
 - Power on the supply (12V) the volt meter should show **5V** +- 0.20V.